Choose from 5 options:

 Important!
 Eligible INCI plant extract name

-The INCI name for an industrial chemical is an eligible INCI plant extract name if:- the industrial chemical is a plant extract that has not intentionally undergone any chemical processes, or treatments, to change its chemical structure and
+The INCI name for an industrial chemical is an eligible INCI plant extract name if:

 Examples of plant extracts